 GASB Statement No. 73 - In June, 2015, GASB released Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets that are not within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68.
 The objective of this statement establishes requirements for those pensions and pension plans that are not administered through a trust meeting specified criteria.
-The Statement is effective for periods beginning after June 15, 2015, or the 2015-16 fiscal year.
+For the provisions effective June 30, 2016, there was no material impact to the LBMTL.
+The requirements of the Statement that address accounting and financial reporting by employers and governmental nonemployer contributing entities for pensions that are not within the scope of Statement 68 are effective for financial statements for fiscal years beginning after June 15, 2016, or the 2016-17 fiscal year.
 The LBMTL has not yet determined the effect on the financial statements.